Pharmacy Technician Salary

 Pharmacy technicians may derive a sense of purpose from helping provide medications to the sick and elderly who depend on them for a better quality of life.
 They can also feel like a vital part of a team of pharmacy staff members and have a sense of family among the co-workers they've worked side-by-side with over time.

 Pharmacies often see regular customers who need routine prescriptions refills for pain maintenance or an ongoing chronic medical condition like diabetes.
 Elderly people are often regulars as they are among the biggest consumers of prescription pharmaceuticals.
 Having regular customers allows pharmacy techs to develop friendly professional relationships with their clients, which some pharmacy techs describe as the best part of the job.
 Retail pharmacy techs are unionized more often than not and can enjoy good medical and dental coverage through their employers.
 Those employed in hospitals can expect medical coverage directly through the institution as is standard.

 What is the work environment like in a pharmacy?

-In-facility pharmacy techs in hospitals, nursing homes, and assisted living facilities conduct much of their work in the clean and quite setting of an in-facility office.
-On occasion they may have some exposure to patients when delivering prepared daily medicinal allocations to patients’ medicine chests which are sometimes located in patients’ quarters.
-The hours these in-facility techs work coincide with the facilities 24-hour-a-day schedule, so they may be called upon to work nights.
+In-facility pharmacy techs in hospitals, nursing homes and assisted living facilities may find a much more regular and routine working environment.
+On occasion, they may have some exposure to patients when delivering daily medications to other staff or locations within a building.
+The hours that in-facility techs work can coincide with the hours of around-the-clock facilities, meaning these techs may have to work evening or night shifts.